This page describes how your development team can start using the Bamboo continuous integration server to get rapid feedback on your .NET project.

 Choose the repository type from Source Repository, and provide access details such as username and password.

-See Connecting to code repositories for details.
+See Linking to source code repositories for details.

 3. Triggering the build